 Dialpad offers a free 14-day trial.
 Annual subscriptions for the unified communications platform range from $15 to $25 per monthly user.

-- Standard plan ($15 monthly): VoIP with unlimited calling in the US and Canada, SMS, team chat with file sharing, video meetings with 10 participants and collaborative features like chat and virtual backgrounds, team chat with file sharing, AI-powered call and voicemail transcriptions, real-time analytics
+- Standard plan ($15 monthly): VoIP phone system with unlimited calling in the US and Canada, SMS, team chat with file sharing, video meetings with 10 participants and collaborative features like chat and virtual backgrounds, team chat with file sharing, AI-powered call and voicemail transcriptions, real-time analytics

 - Pro plan ($25 monthly): Adds local number availability in 70+ countries, 25 ring groups, CRM integrations, and supports multiple phone numbers per account